iluvjava/Maths/Notebook 2.0/AMATH 503/Common PDEs B.C Catalogs.md

 \partial_x[u](0, t) = \partial_x[u](L, t) = 0
 $$

-And in this case, the basis function for spectial domain is:
+And in this case, the basis function for spatial domain is:

 $$
 X_n(x) = \cos\left(